lnsayer/my-website/_posts/titanic_machine_learning_project.md

     else:
         return title
 ```
-In hindsight, we could have considered putting these in a special column but for now we will leave it.
+In hindsight, we could have considered putting some of these in a special column but we will leave that for further work.
 Next we will extract the deck of the passenger cabins with another function:
 ```python
 # Function to replace the cabin code with their deck section, denoted by a letter
 def replace_cabin(x):